 How to Keep Boomerang Kids From Ruining Your Retirement

-A college degree can be a career launching pad but for many young adults, the associated debt required to obtain it can send them out of the dorms and back home to Mom and Dad after graduation.
-In a TD Ameritrade Young Money survey, two-thirds of teens say they have no plans to move back home after college but in reality, 48 percent of post-college young millennials end up doing just that.
+A college degree can be a career launching pad for many young adults, but the debt associated with earning that degree can send them out of the dorms and back home to mom and sad after graduation.
+According to a 2017 TD Ameritrade Young Money survey, two-thirds of teens said they had no plans to move back home after college, but 48 percent of post-college young millennials end up doing just that.

 Drawing a Financial Line in the Sand

-As a parent, you may want to give your children whatever they need but that shouldn't come at the cost of shortchanging your retirement.
-If you find yourself in a boomerang kid situation, you should be clear about what kind of help you are—and aren't—willing to extend, financially.
+Parents may want to give their children whatever they need, but that shouldn't come at the cost of shortchanging their retirement.
+Parents who find themselves with boomerang kids should be clear about what kind of help they're willing to extend financially.

-For example, will you charge your son or daughter rent for the time they're living with you?
-Will you expect them to contribute to the household budget for things like utilities or groceries?
-Or, will they be expected to contribute in non-financial ways, such as cutting the grass, doing the laundry, running errands or lending a hand with other chores?
+For example, should adult children be charged rent or contribute to the household budget for things like utilities or groceries?
+Or, will they be expected to contribute in nonfinancial ways, such as running errands or lending a hand with chores?

-Boomerang kids can easily drain your retirement if financial assistance is being offered with no end in sight.
-As you're discussing the kind of financial arrangement you'll have, be sure to talk to about how long you'll agree to help.
-If, for example, they're looking for a job you might agree to help them until they've gotten their first paycheck.
+Boomerang kids can easily drain retirement funds if financial assistance is offered with no end in sight.
+When discussing limits on the amount of financial assistance to provide, it's also important to set time limits.
+For example, parents might agree to help boomerang kids who are looking for a job they're looking until they've gotten their first paycheck.

-If they're already working, you could put a different limit in place.
-For instance, you might agree to help pay some of their bills or let them live with you rent-free for six months while they save $3,000 to get a place of their own.
-The stipulations you set are up to you but it's helpful to be as specific as possible and make sure you're giving them a timeline to work with.
+For boomerang kids who already working, different limits can be established.
+Parents in that situation might agree to help with bills or not charge rent for a set period of time until their children can save enough money to get a place of their own.
+Stipulations will vary depending on circumstances, but it's helpful to be as specific as possible and make sure you're giving them a timeline to work with.

-As you're drafting an agreement, remember to leave some room for flexibility.
-For instance, you might need to change the terms of what you've agreed to if your child loses their job unexpectedly.
-Or in the case of older boomerang kids who may be returning home after a divorce or the loss of a spouse, you might need to give them a little more time to get their finances on track.
+Even if putting everything in writing, it's still important to leave room for flexibility.
+For instance, terms might need to change if a child loses a job unexpectedly.
+Or, in the case of older boomerang kids who may be returning home after a divorce or the loss of a spouse, more time might be needed for them to get their finances on track.